gojek/valkyrie/README.md

 ```
 go get github.com/gojektech/valkyrie
 ```
-or,

-- Add `github.com/gojektech/valkyrie` to a dependency manager, and preferably fix a version.
+or, add `github.com/gojektech/valkyrie` as dependency and preferably fix a version.

 ## License